pombase/website/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

 These points will help you understand GO slims, and highlight some features of the fission yeast slim terms and annotations.

-1. Note that the counts in the "Genes" column of the GO slim table are not additive, because many gene products are annotated to multiple terms.
+1. Note that the counts in the "Genes" column of the GO slim tables are not additive, because many gene products are annotated to multiple terms.
 2. It not possible to create a slim with no overlaps between terms.